 Denver International Airport is proud to be the gateway to Denver, Colorado, and the Rocky Mountain West.
-Although Denver International is one of the busiest airports in the world, it is easy to travel to or from your international flight
+Denver International is one of the busiest airports in the world and it is easy to travel to or from your international flight.

 If you are arriving from another country and have not cleared U.S. Customs and Border Protection, you will arrive at the airport's A Gates.
-When you disembark from the plane, you will travel through a passageway and over an enclosed bridge; then take an escalator or elevator to U.S. Customs and Border Protection, located in Jeppesen Terminal.
+When you disembark from the plane, you will be directed to U.S. Customs and Border Protection, located in Jeppesen Terminal.

 U.S. Customs and Border Protection

 Customs and Border Protection (CBP) officers will examine your passport and other required government documentation.
 You will collect your baggage and exit the inspection area by handing your CBP Form 6059B to the CBP officer at the exit.
 You can find more information on U.S. Customs and Border Protection at www.cbp.gov.

 The phone number for the offices of the U.S. Customs and Border Protection is: (303) 342-7400

 - Global Entry is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States

 - Global Entry members are processed by biometric identification in less than five minutes at kiosks at Denver International Airport

 - Global Entry is intended for frequent international travelers, but there is no minimum number of trips necessary to qualify for the program

 International passengers entering the United States through Denver International Airport now have access to Mobile Passport, the first authorized app to expedite a traveler’s arrival in this country.
 With Mobile Passport, passengers will experience shorter wait times, less congestion in the customs area, and faster processing.